ARCTraining/swd2_git/_episodes/04-changes.md

 Initial commit

 Untracked files:
   (use "git add <file>..." to include in what will be committed)

-	mars.txt
+	project.txt

 nothing added to commit but untracked files present (use "git add" to track)
 ~~~
 {: .output}